bitplane/schrodingers-rng/README.md

-Whether you need a quantum-tinfoil hat to protect you from malignant hidden local variables, or you want a slow but steady stream of truly random bits generated on your Raspberry Pi then you might want a Schrödinger's random number generator.
+Whether you need a quantum-tinfoil hat to protect you from malignant hidden local variables, or you want a slow but steady stream of truly random bits generated on your Raspberry Pi then you may and may not need a hardware random number generator.

 Disclaimer
 ----------